 The OUT through the Faculty of Law has been running Legal Aid Clinic since 2008.
 The Legal Aid Clinic has been offering pro-bono legal aid services to the needy and poor mainly children, women and people with disabilities.
 The OUT has offered office space, paid volunteers, purchased stationeries all the time, offered transport allowances for volunteers travelling to the regions to offer pro-bono legal services.
-To date the OUT has spent more than Tshs.
-50,000,000/- (fifty million) in legal aid activities since its establishment.
+Up to 2014/15 the OUT has spent more than Tshs.
+50,000,000/- (fifty million) in legal aid activities since its establishment(2008).